Tempering melted chocolate for dipping treats requires time and patience, but it’s worth it. Here’s an easy method for making tempered chocolate.

 Searching the internet will yield many sites with instructions on how to temper chocolate…King Arthur Flour had a good, clear overview of the topic and methods.
 There are several ways to temper, but I’ll focus on the one that I use because, well, it’s how I do it.
 (Note: I generally use dark chocolate for dipping, but I’ll also give the temperature ranges for milk and white chocolate as well).

-Tempering melted chocolate in 4 easy steps
+Tempering melted chocolate

 - Chop the chocolate block into small pieces using a serrated knife (I break the chocolate into chunks if I can).